QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/d/d.md

 ## Re-consenting Participants

-What can you do if you have already interviewed participants, want to share interview data, but used language that prevents your from sharing?
+What can you do if you have already interviewed participants, want to share interview data, but used **consent** language that prevents your from sharing?
 Often, the answer to this question is, sadly, nothing.
 But where you have good rapport with your participants and you are able to get in touch with them with relative ease, it is possible to retroactively ask